kk-digital/kcg-scrapper/civitai-scraper/README.md

 Images and output in general are saved by default to `/output` in the container, mount there to persist output.

+Proxy use is disabled by default.
+Enable it by specifying proxy list csv file location in settings.

-Change output location and other settings in `settings.py`.
+Change above and more settings in `settings.py`.
 Each entry is documented.

 ### Installation